 What is The Longest Table?

-The official date for The Longest Table is Saturday 27th July, but remember if this doesn’t suit then that’s OK!
-You can hold your event anytime from now until 31st August.
+The official date for The Longest Table is July 24th 2021, but remember if this doesn’t suit then that’s OK!
+You can hold your event anytime until the end of September.

 Here’s how it works…

 1. Register & get your FREE Goodie Bag

 Sign up to host a physical or virtual event to #forkcancer and receive your free Host Goodie Bag to get you started.

 Get creative and start thinking about the type of event you would like to hold.
 Set yourself an ambitious, but achievable, fundraising target to fight against cancer.

 Invite your friends and family to your event and spread the word far and wide to let everyone know you’re raising funds to fight against cancer.

 4. host your longest table and #forkcancer!

 Share a meal, virtual get together and fundraise with family and friends knowing together you’re helping to fight for a future free from cancer for your loved ones.